-The global demand for Unresectable Hepatocellular Carcinoma Market is presumed to reach the valuation of nearly USD XX MN by 2026 from USD XX MN in 2019 with a CAGR of XX% under the study period of 2020 - 2026.
+The global demand for Unresectable Hepatocellular Carcinoma Market is presumed to reach the valuation of nearly USD XX MN by 2028 from USD XX MN in 2021 with a CAGR of XX% during the period of 2022-2028.

 Hepatocellular carcinoma is a type of primary liver cancer.
 It is highly angiogenic solid tumour characterized molecularly by cell-cycle dysregulation, aberrant angiogenesis, and evasion of apoptosis.
 It occurs most often in people with chronic liver diseases.
 The risk is higher in people with long term liver diseases, in people who drink large amounts of alcohol, and one who has an accumulation of fat in the liver.
 An unresectable hepatocellular carcinoma cannot be treated with surgeries, the treatment includes drug therapy, immunotherapy, radiotherapy, and destroying cancer with heat or cold.